Host Family FAQs

 Can the student stay on a pull-out bed or air mattress in a spare room or office?

 Yes.
-AEP’s primary concern is that student accommodations are safe.
+The American Exchange Project’s primary concern is that student accommodations are safe.
 If you have questions about what accommodations you are able to provide, please discuss them with your local Exchange Manager.

 Can students share a room?